humanBeing707/humanBeing707/README.md

 <br>
 <br>
 **about:**
-<p>Cpmputer Science student exploring different areas of computing.
-This github for documenting my journey</p>
+Cpmputer Science student exploring different areas of computing.
+This github for documenting my journey
 <br>
 **Hobbies:**
 <br>